-Group Rows in Excel
+Grouping Rows in Excel

-When the number of items in line is not important then we can choose group rows that are not important but see the subtotal of those rows only.
-When the data rows are huge scrolling down and reading the report may lead to wrong understanding so the grouping of rows helps us to hide the unwanted numbers of rows.
+In Excel, organizing the large data by combining the subcategory data is called “grouping of rows.”
+When the number of items in line is not important, we can choose group rows that are not important but only see the subtotal of those rows.
+On the other hand, when the data rows are huge, scrolling down and reading the report may lead to a wrong understanding, so the grouping of rows helps us hide the unwanted numbers of rows.

 How to Group Rows in Excel with Expand/Collapse?

 We have city and state-related sales and cost data in the table above.
 Still, when we look at the first two rows of the data, we have “California” state and the city is “Los Angeles,” but sales happened on different dates.
 Hence, as a report reader, everyone prefers to read the state-wise sales and city-wise sales in a single column, so we can create a single line summary view by grouping the rows.

 Follow the below steps to group rows in excel.

 - First, we must create a subtotal like the one below.

 - We must select the first state rows (California state), excluding subtotals.

 - Then, go to the Data tab and choose the “Group” option.